Tuesday, January 31, 2012

 Friday, January 27, 2012

-I was in the Jordanian exit terminal, standing around, waiting for me to get my passport stamped, when I saw a girl who looked about my age.
-I couldn't tell if she was foreign, or Arabic, or Jewish.
-She could've been a combination of all three.
-All I knew was, she didn't look phased.
+I was standing around in the Jordanian exit terminal, waiting for me to get my passport stamped, when I saw a girl who looked about my age.
+I couldn't tell if she was Palestinian or international.
+She didn't look phased by her surroundings, which is remarkable given that it's one of the most stressful and dehumanizing places I've ever experienced.
 I wondered what she was crossing for.
 It was my first time crossing after dark.
 We both ended up sitting in the waiting area while our passports were being processed.
 I was eating donuts, she was eating McDonalds.
-Stress food?

 The passport guy told us to get on the bus.
 She told me, "ok, let's go" and we found the bus to take us to Allenby.
 After I was seated and got my passport handed back to me, she asked me where I was going.